There’s something magical about relaxing under a starry night sky.

 The National Park Service also notes that “half the park is after dark.”
 Visitors can hike the popular South Rim 24 hours a day, or head to North Rim vistas like Bright Angel Point or Cape Royal for a less crowded star-filled experience (only 10% of Grand Canyon tourists venture here).

-🏠 Where to stay: This luxe retreat in Williams, Arizona is the perfect Grand Canyon vacation rental.
+🏠 Where to stay: This luxe retreat in Williams, AZ is the perfect Grand Canyon vacation rental.
 Located on historic Route 66 and steps off the Grand Canyon Railway, the modern condo gives lovers of nature and history an unforgettable getaway experience.

 Exploring the best places to stargaze is most of the fun, but having a comfy and convenient home base can make or break your vacation.
 Our Rest Easy Promise helps you stay in the moment and travel without surprises (except for the occasional shooting star!).